dj-wasabi/ansible-zabbix-agent/README.md

 These variables are specific for Zabbix 3.0/

-* `agent_tlsconnect`: How the agent should connect to server or proxy.
+* `zabbix_agent_tlsconnect`: How the agent should connect to server or proxy.
 Used for active checks.

     Possible values: